 Talk to your doctor before you start any supplement.
 They may cause problems with prescription medicines, treatments, or tests you might need.

 Sometimes BPH doesn't respond enough to lifestyle changes, medications, or supplements.
-If that's true for you, there are surgical options as well.
+If that's true for you, there are both minimally invasive procedures and surgical options available.

 You and your doctor look to surgery when you can’t pee at all or have:

-One of your options would be what’s called “minimally invasive” surgery.
-In these types, doctors make much smaller cuts or are able to work with probes they insert through your penis.
-These types of procedures often mean faster recoveries and less pain and scarring.
+With the minimally invasive procedures, doctors make much smaller cuts or are able to work with probes they insert through your penis.
+These types of treatments often mean faster recoveries and less pain and scarring.

 Traditional, open surgery is the other option.
 You should talk with your doctor about what’s best for your case.